-Everyhousehold toilet establishment scheme will be executed by the contractor who will engage both skilled (1 no.) & unskilled (2 nos.) labors.
-The unskilled labor will be engaged from the camp while the 1 skilled labor from the local/host community/other places of Bangladesh.
+Everyhousehold toilet establishment scheme will be executed by the contractor who will engage both skilled (1-2 nos.) & unskilled (2-3 nos.) labors.
+The unskilled labor will be engaged from the camp while the 1-2 skilled labor from the local/host community/other places of Bangladesh.
 No foreign labor will be required to implement the sub-project activities.
 Since the number of external workers will be very few and working for short periods of time (not more than 3 months), usually there will have no competition in using resources amongst the host and DRP communities.
 Thus, the sub-project will not create any influx of workers.
-The unskilled labors will be hired from the DRP community of Camp_23, who already reside in the camp.
+The unskilled labors will be hired from the DRP community of Camp-10, who already reside in the camp.
 The skilled labors will be accommodated on site in the DRP camp by the contractors.
 The contractor will make temporary labor shed for both of his male & female (if necessary) labor.
 Area of the shed will be around(15ftX15ft) for males and (15ftX12ft) for females.
 All laborers (skilled and unskilled) shall be given appropriate training and capacity development to entail a multitude of codes of conduct pertaining to conflict, GBV and other issues.
-Labor's Code of Conduct" is attached in Appendix-5.